Sharesale

 Date:

-and Scramble to Maintain Health Insurance Post-Striken.
+Hollywood Writers and Actors Scramble to Maintain Health Insurance Post-Striken.

-Following the 2023 work stoppages and an overall industry contraction, many creatives in Hollywood are struggling to meet the minimum requirements to maintain their health insurance plans.
+Following the 2023 work stoppages and an overall industry contraction, many creatives in Hollywood are struggling to meet the minimum requirements to maintain their union health insurance plans.
 The situation has become dire for some, prompting them to seek any available work to keep their coverage.

-Actor Miki Yamashita, known for her in Cobra Kai and The Lion Guard, found herself in a race against time.
-Diagnosed with non-cancerous tumors requiring surgery, Yamashita needed to qualify for her union's health insurance by June 30 to cover her procedure by the end of the year.
+Actor Miki Yamashita, known for her roles in Cobra Kai and The Lion Guard, found herself in a race against time.
+Diagnosed with non-cancerous tumors requiring surgery, Yamashita needed to qualify for her union’s health insurance by June 30 to cover her medical procedure by the end of the year.
 However, due to the nearly four-month-long SAG-AFTRA strike and a slow industry recovery, she faced significant challenges in meeting the earnings threshold.
 By mid-June, Yamashita was still $12,000 short.
 Despite her efforts, she remained doubtful about meeting the deadline and began exploring alternative health insurance options.

 Similarly, many other writers and actors find themselves in precarious positions.
 SAG-AFTRA members generally need to earn at least $27,000 or work at least 104 days over 12 months to qualify for health insurance in 2024.
 Before the strike, only about 25,000 of the 160,000 union members met these criteria.
-Writers Guild of America (WGA) members must earn $43,862 over four quarters, a figure set to increase to $45,397 starting 1.
+Writers Guild of America (WGA) members must earn $43,862 over four quarters, a figure set to increase to $45,397 starting July 1.

 Both the Writers Guild-Industry Health Fund and the SAG-AFTRA Health Plan have offered extensions to help members affected by the strikes.
 However, this leniency has not fully mitigated the challenges faced by many members.
 The WGA West, in a statement, blamed Hollywood management for disrupting industry employment through project cuts and strikes, pledging continued support for quality health care.